VIBE2023/VIBE2023.github.io/location/index.md

 WhatThreeWords Location: [fault.punchy.orange](https://what3words.com/fault.punchy.orange)

-Please note parking at the venue cannot be guaranteed, so attendees are encouraged to use public transport or ride share where possible.
+Please note parking at the venue is not available, so attendees are encouraged to use public transport or ride share where possible.

 ## Train Route from Dublin:
 * The train from Dublin terminates at Lanyon Place Station.